cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 This also helps keeping your MX records separate on DNS.
-If you have internal email addresses for you app with something like `name@yourapp.com`  and try to accept inbound emails for your app at `reply-123@yourapp.com` it's pretty easy to accidently overwrite your current DNS settings for existing email stuff.
+If you have internal email addresses for you app with something like `name@yourapp.com`  and try to accept inbound emails for your app at `reply-123@yourapp.com` it's pretty easy to accidentally overwrite your current DNS settings for existing email stuff.

 <!-- Ask me how I know... -->
 I've learnt this lesson first hand...